wehr-lab/SaundersWehr-JASA2019/README.md

 This repository contains the raw data as well as all analysis, visualization, and typesetting code used to generate the manuscript.

+The main manuscript file used to build the document is `manuscript/SaundersWehr_JASA2019.Rnw`

 The manuscript can be built with RStudio after installing the requisite packages with:

 ```R